ppinard/ebsd-image/doc/documentation/reference/ops/hough/results/sum.rst

 where *W* is the width, *H* is the height of the :ref:`houghmap` and :math:`I_{ij}` the pixel value at position (*i*, *j*).

-Results from this quality metric are similar to the :ref:`pattern-sum` operation.
+Results from this quality metric are similar to the Pattern Sum operation.